cskmnrpt/qase-help-center/academy-qa-member.md

 Objective statement: It should be a single or two line statement that describes the goal of the video.

 1. (Screen where the video will be recorded): Describe the action to be taken on that screen in as much detail as possible.
 It may contain <attachments> in a placeholder like format to signify if something may be unclear for the person who is reading and recording the video.

 This will be the narration on the video.
 It will be spoken by the narrator, word for word, to the letter.
 It needs to be clear, concise, and easy to follow.

-2. (Screen where the video will be recorded): In addition to detailing the action as much as possible, we can also add context to help understand the action better.
-This may include explaining why the action is being taken, what the user should expect to see, or any other relevant information.
-This will be the narration on the video.
-It will be spoken by the narrator, word for word, to the letter.
-It needs to be clear, concise, and easy to follow.
 </details>

 <details>
   <summary>Outline for learning path of Member role</summary>

 - User is invited to the workspace and they sign up.
 - User after signing up, lands on the Project Page.
 - User is introduced to Roles and role permissions.
 - General Workflow is outlined (Cases → Results → Defects)
 - Importing test cases from other tools
 - Repository Management
-- Custom/System Fields
+  - Shared steps
+  - System fields: Modify
+  - Custom fields: create, edit, and delete
   - Parameters
+  - Tags
   - Integrations: Linking external issues with test cases.
 - Test plans and Test runs
     - Test runs wizard
     - Bulk Actions